 $1250 / $371.61 = 3.36 people in 1914.

 This puts the number into perspective: $1250 in 1914 was a very good wage.
-To find the equivalent amount of income in1935, we could multiply 3.36 by average earnings in 1935 ($583.38).
+To find the equivalent amount of income in 1935, we could multiply 3.36 by average earnings in 1935 ($583.38).
 The result is about $1960.
 Notice that the same result is reported by the Relative Values-US $ comparator as the relative economic status of $1250.
 As before, the $1960 estimate is a bit larger than the estimate using the CPI ($1770).
-This occurs because earnings have risen faster than inflation, thanks to productivity growth which ultimately generates real economic growth.
+This occurs because earnings have risen faster than inflation, thanks to productivity growth that ultimately generates real economic growth.
 Since this result represents the equivalent amount of income, we’ll call it the “economic status of the $1250.”

 |J. GDP deflator||Real cost|